Cyace84/tip4/src/pages/usageAndDeployment/findingNftByIndexes.md

       abiVersion: "1.0",
     });

-    // Salting the index contracts code
+    // Salting the Index's contract code
     const indexSaltedCode = await provider.setCodeSalt({
       code: indexCode,
       salt: indexSaltCell.boc,
     });

-    // Calculating the index contracts code hah using the salted code hash const indexCodeHash = await provider.getBocHash(indexSaltedCode.code);
+    // Calculating the Index's contract code hash using the salted code const indexCodeHash = await provider.getBocHash(indexSaltedCode.code);

-    const indexContracts = (
+    // Fetching the Index contracts that has the same code hash as the one we prepared. const indexContracts = (
       await provider.getAccountsByCodeHash({
         codeHash: indexCodeHash,
       })
     ).accounts;

-    for (const index of indexContracts) {
+    // Iterating over the fetched Index contracts, making an instance from each and pushing the related nft address as a string to the nfts array. for (const index of indexContracts) {
       console.log(index);
       const tempIndex: Contract<FactorySource["Index"]> = new provider.Contract(